DataCloud-project/ADA-PIPE-Frontend/README.md

 # ADA-PIPE Frontend

-GUI for the ADA-PIPE that allows smart and adaptable provisioning of resources for microservices across the Computing Continuum.
+GUI for the ADA-PIPE that allows smart and adaptable provisioning resources for microservices across the Computing Continuum.